ponceoscarj/Thymectomy/Thymectomy_results.md

 Thymectomy
 ================
-Oscar Ponce & Andrea Solis-Pazmino
+Oscar J. Ponce & Andrea Solis-Pazmino
 5/7/2020

-## Transparency
+## Open Data

 > Click any of the following links to view the documents